sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 This promotes investment in [Business Architecture and Departmental Value Stream](http://dialogue/grp/EA-AE/SitePages/dvsmodel.aspx) using strong, reliable metrics from lines of businesses;
 4. Treat software like products, not physical assets.
 They need a steady source of funding and dedicated teams to allow timely technical debt remediation and evolution.
-Teams should be comprised not only of developers but also security, operations, testing, policy experts, and *actual* users;
+Teams should be comprised not only of developers but also security, operations, testing, and policy experts, that works with *actual* users;
 5. Use architectural guardrails instead of gates, where Enterprise Architecture acts as a monitoring discipline making recommendations for course correction to align individual products towards the target enterprise architecture state; and
-6. Embrace open source's philosophy to [work](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) in the [open](https://sara-sabr.github.io/ITStrategy/2019/11/19/working-in-the-open-part-1.html) and share your work as a means to get economies of scale, avoid lengthy procurement battles, and support vendor lock-in strategies.
+6. Embrace open source's philosophy to [work](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) in the [open]({{site.baseurl}}/2019/11/19/working-in-the-open-part-1.html) and share your work as a means to get economies of scale, avoid lengthy procurement battles, support vendor lock-in strategies, and increase the opportunity to have your work reused.

+## References

+[^1]: Mark Schwartz, [_War and Peace and IT_](https://itrevolution.com/war-and-peace-and-it/), IT Revolution, 2019, page 30